swimos/swimos-docs/src/_posts/rest-apis-to-streaming-apis.md

 A fine-grained streaming API provides direct access to entities and the fields they expose.
 These APIs eliminate the need for polling, by allowing clients to subscribe to entity state that should be kept up to date with minimal overhead.
-An entity will have state that drives differing use cases, and so the available data is must be sufficient for all supported cases.
+An entity will have state that drives differing use cases, and so the available data must be sufficient for all supported cases.
 With traditional coarse-grained APIs, that means more data is included than generally necessary, and re-transmitted each time an entity is updated.
-With fine-grained streaming APIs, that can be avoided because changes are streamed and reconciled on the client-side since the previous state is already available, and only a differential update is needed.
+With fine-grained streaming APIs, that can be avoided because changes are streamed and reconciled on the client side since the previous state is already available, and only a differential update is needed.

 ## Benefits of Fine-Grained Streaming APIs